porjo/mod_vhostx/CHROOT.md

 PHP
 ---

 `mail()` function does not work as it depends on the `sendmail` binary being inside the chroot.
-There are [workarounds](https://www.google.com/search?q=php+mail+chroot) however.
+A quick search on Google shows ways several ways around this.

 Connecting to localhost MySQL/PostgreSQL should be done via TCP rather than Unix socket

 Perl
 ----
-Perl requires all libraries to be visible under the chroot dir e.g. the contents of
+Perl requires all libraries to be installed under the chroot dir e.g. the contents of
 ```
 /usr/share/perl5
 /usr/lib64/perl5